Botconf Author Listing

 Last known affiliation: Cleafy

-Bio: Alessandro Strino has a solid background in Penetration testing, and modern malware analysis.
+Bio: Alessandro Strino has a solid background in Penetration testing and modern malware analysis.
 His main research topics are binaries and computer forensics.
-Nevertheless, he is passionate about binary exploitation, boot-to-root CTFs, and privileges escalation techniques.
-He now works as a malware analyst at Cleafy.
+Nevertheless, he is passionate about binary exploitation, reverse engineering, and privilege escalation techniques.
+He now works as a senior malware analyst at Cleafy.
+He has spoken at BotConf 2023, Cert-EU 2023, BSides Cyprus 2023, FS-ISAC 2024.

 Date: 2023-04-13